This is Rudy Giuliani and this is the Rudy Giuliani show.

 And it's really tragic because, Mayor, the vast majority of those victims that you see there are black.

-I'm going to just extrapolate that there are about seven to seven and a half out of 10 are black, maybe more.
+I'm going to just extrapolate that they're about seven to seven and a half out of ten are black, maybe more.

 Whoa.